freeman-lab/selectify/README.md

 ## customizing

-You can pass custom named functions during construction.
+You can pass custom named methods during construction.

-Let's add a function that logs the `id` of each item.
+Let's add a method called `log` that logs the `id` of each item.

 ```javascript
 var selections = require('selections')({log: function (d) {console.log(d.id)}})